Stole Making: A Little Encouragement

-It is time for interfacing to be pinned or tailor basted in place to the face fabric.
+It is time for interfacing to be pinned or tailor-basted in place to the face fabric.

 The lining is turned over across the stole back and pinned in place over the seamline on the opposite side.

-If you are wishing to create your first stole, select something simple.
+If you wish to create your first stole, select something simple.
 It is a great idea to make a stole that has no trim.
 Just make a stole.
 This first stole doesn’t need to be anything that is worn.
-Ir really helps if you use the first stole as a means to gain experience and confidence.
+It really helps if you use the first stole as a means to gain experience and confidence.
 Once you are past this first stole, you will be ready to experiment and try things out.
 But take the time to learn and master the techniques needed to create a lovely stole.

 This post breaks out the steps used in creating stoles in a nutshell.

-Our collection of stole patterns found in the Ecclesiastical Sewing online stole come with a detailed instruction book that provides a few more details to build your confidence and ensure success.
+Our collection of stole patterns found in the Ecclesiastical Sewing online stole comes with a detailed instruction book that provides a few more details to build your confidence and ensure success.
 See – it is not hard.
 It is simply steps – taken one at a time until the project is completed.

 You too can create beautiful stoles for your pastor or priest if you have faith and believe you can.
 Now go forth and create those stoles your pastors need!
 And don’t worry – we are here at Ecclesiastical Sewing to assist you along the way.